 Her signature work involves careful handcutting of folded black builders' paper.
 The work hangs pinned to the wall, its delicate pattern of tracery repeated in gentle cascades across and down the wall.
-Twelve years ago she presented an augmented reality (long before it became fashionable) - a suite of work that culminated in a public commission still in Chews Lane, Wellington today.
-She has cut corten steel into massive Kowhaiwhai patterns in Hamilton Gardens, and most recently has completed a memorable (computer cut steel) cladding work, based loosely on the Kakapo feather cloaking the south side of Christchurch's new Justice precinct titled Kahu Matarau.
+Over a decade ago in 2009 she presented an augmented reality (long before it became fashionable) - a suite of work that culminated in a public commission still in Chews Lane, Wellington today.
+She has cut corten steel into massive Kowhaiwhai patterns in Hamilton Gardens, and more recently has completed a memorable (computer cut steel) cladding work, based loosely on the Kakapo feather cloaking the south side of Christchurch's new Justice precinct titled Kahu Matarau.

 Lonnie has fused the personal and the political into a multi-faceted art practice, quietly forging a career as she negotiates opportunities both public and private, big or small, and sometimes static and sometimes moving.